CONSTITUTION OF CHRIST COMMUNITY CHURCH

 1 – Members of the Corporation

 Members of the Corporation shall consist of the Elders of Christ Community Church of the Foothills.
-Thus, any action which, under California law, would otherwise require approval by a majority of all church members shall only require approval of the Elders.
+Thus, any action which, under California law, would otherwise require approval by a majority of all church members shall only require the approval of the Elders.
 All rights and responsibilities which would otherwise vest in the church members shall vest in the Elders

 2 – Members of the Church